 Because of these factors, a Big Bang migration can look superficially attractive.

-However, it will mean downtime for users, and several other major drawbacks that we’ll discuss in in a minute.
+However, it will mean downtime for users and several other major drawbacks that we’ll discuss in a minute.
 So keep reading…

 This approach means migrating projects, as required.